 Students may obtain information about applying for aid at the Office of Financial Aid, 252 Student Services Building.

-Federal Aid and Satisfactory Progress Toward the Bachelor's Degree ble for any federal, state, or institutional need-based funds or any federal loans funds.
+Federal Aid and Satisfactory Academic Progress Toward the Bachelor's Degree

 Federal aid regulations limit the amount of time federal financial aid recipients can work toward a bachelor's degree and require measured progress toward that degree.